monfresh/dotfiles/README.md

 # monfresh new mac setup

 This repo contains all the scripts I use to set up a new Mac, and to keep my dotfiles in sync across my computers.
 I use [chezmoi](https://www.chezmoi.io/) to manage the dotfiles.
-A step-by-step detailed guide will be coming soon on my [blog](https://www.moncefbelyamani.com).
-[Subscribe](https://moncefbelyamani.us2.list-manage.com/subscribe/post?u=fb7ab0f9baca19944778d96a7&id=10c076d42d) to be the first to know when it's released.
+Read my [step-by-step detailed guide](https://www.moncefbelyamani.com/automating-the-setup-of-a-new-mac-with-all-your-apps-preferences-and-development-tools/).

 ## Before setting up a new Mac
 ### Export App preferences from existing main Mac